 Also consider the dropshipper’s process.
 Be sure to research dropshippers and select the right niche, product

 , and suppliers

 for your business.

 Is dropshipping good for beginners?

 Not necessarily.
 Businesses that use dropshipping services commonly operate on slim profit margins due to competition.
 Dropshipping may be a viable possibility for your business, but you could find yourself confronted with a tradeoff between low overhead and upfront costs versus lower profit margins.

-To use dropshipping services for your business on Amazon, you must:
+To use dropshipping services for your business in the Amazon store, you must:

 - Be the seller of record of your products

 - Identify yourself as the seller of your products on all packing slips, invoices, and external packaging

 - Be responsible for accepting and processing customer returns of your products